 Financial Ratios are computed using data available from the company’s financial statements.
 These financial ratios are a useful way of expressing relationships between financial accounts, one quantity in relation to another and between expected relationships from one point in time to another.

-For instance in case of current ratio, we compare current assets to current liabilities.
-If current ratio is 2 or 2:1, it means we have twice as much current assets to take care of short term obligations.
+For instance in the case of current ratio, we compare current assets to current liabilities.
+If the current ratio is 2 or 2:1, it means we have twice as much current assets to take care of short term obligations.

-Three most commonly used financial statements to analyze company’s strength and weakness are followings:
+Three most commonly used financial statements to analyse company’s strength and weakness are followings:

 Why to use financial ratios

-Financial ratios are one of the best tool that was developed to start analyzing these statements.
+Financial ratios are one of the best tools that was developed to start analysing these statements.
 These tools will give you real insight into the numbers reported by the company in its income statement, balance sheet and statement of cash flow.

-- does the business make profitable use of the capital available to it?
+- Does the business make profitable use of the capital available to it?

-- is the business efficiently using its resources?
+- Is the business efficiently using its resources?